 Is there anything unique about Kogan’s plans ?

-Yes.
-We were extremely impressed when we saw Kogan’s new plan range.
-They are the only multi-month prepaid agreements we know of.
-Kogan will sell you a prepaid plan which lasts 30 days, 90 days or 365 days.
+Under this sort of plan structure, Kogan sell you a prepaid plan which lasts 30 days, 90 days or 365 days.
 Data allocations are replenished every 30 days and, as long as you’ve got the SIM, you can make unlimited national calls and send unlimited SMS.

-Multi-month contracts give you the best of both worlds.
+Multi-month contracts like this give you the best of both worlds.
 You get the benefits of prepaid.
-And there are plenty of those.
-We once counted 26 prepaid benefits.
+And there are plenty of those – wee once counted 26 prepaid benefits.
 First among them is predictability of cost.
 You always know where you are with a prepaid plan.
 There are never any nasty surprises cost wise.
 Secondly, you get a discount on the usual monthly fee by paying up front.

 They’re all prepaid.